-Preventive archaeological explorations before investment projects offered unprecedented opportunities for excavations and subsequent activities especially at the time of a massive programme of motorway construction.
+Preventive archaeological explorations occurring as part of investment projects offered unprecedented opportunities for excavations and subsequent activities especially at the time of a massive programme of motorway construction.
 Such exercises also produced additional revenues for museums.
-In 2011, however, conditions took a u-turn, benefiting investors in terms of financial burden and deadlines, which in 2012 were crowned by switching primary responsibility for the entire scope of built heritage, including archaeology, from the minister of culture to the that of the interior, and then in 2014, to the Prime Minister’s Office.
-The National Office of Cultural Heritage was dissolved and the majority of the staff, including its officials in the counties, was transferred to the regional government authorities for general administration.
-Some units remained in the remit of the cultural administration and fused with the National Trust for Monuments (Műemlékek Nemzeti Gondnoksága), which had been managing a selection of revitalised monuments.
-The Lechner Lajos Kutatóközpont (research institute, background institution of the ministry) also merged into a new institution, named Forster Gyula Nemzeti Örökséggazdálkodási és Szolgáltatási Központ, National Centre for Heritage Management and Services, carrying the name of a 20th century specialist.
-As of 2015 the National Museum’s archaeology-related tasks, including coordination of great investments, also belong to the new heritage management institution.
-At the same time, the Prime Minister’s Office.
+In 2011, however, conditions took a u-turn, benefiting investors in terms of financial burden and deadlines, which in 2012 were crowned by switching primary responsibility for the entire scope of built heritage, including archaeology, from the Minister of Culture to that of the interior, and later to the Prime Minister’s Office.
+Since 2018, this domain is overseen by the Department of Archaeology of the Deputy State Secretariat for Architecture, Construction and Heritage of the Prime Minister’s Office.